-Due Process: The provision in law that guarantees and protects the rights of parents, students, and the New York City Department of Education (DOE) during the referral, evaluation, and placement process.
+Due Process: The provision in law that guarantees and protects the rights of parents, students, and New York City Public Schools (NYCPS) during the referral, evaluation, and placement process.

 Early Intervention (EI): The Early Intervention (EI) Program, under the New York City Department of Health and Mental Hygiene (DOHMH), supports families with children ages birth to 3 who have disabilities or developmental delays.